×

 Clusters that use OpenShift Container Platform version 4.15 or later can use failure domain configurations.

-For clusters that use failure domains, this value is specified in a failure domain configuration.
-If you specify this value in the provider specification, the Control Plane Machine Set Operator ignores it.
+If the cluster is configured to use a failure domain, this parameter is configured in the failure domain.
+If you specify this value in the provider specification when using failure domains, the Control Plane Machine Set Operator ignores it.

 10 Specifies the VM disk size for the control plane machines.